go-goracle/goracle/README.md

 ## There ##
 CHAR, VARCHAR2, NUMBER, DATETIME simple AND array bind/define.
+CURSOR, LOB

 ## Not working ##
 INTERVAL

 ## Not working ATM ##
-CURSOR

 ## Not tested (yet) ##
-LONG, LONG RAW, LOB datatypes.
+LONG, LONG RAW, LOB datatypes (needs test cases, simple CLOB readout works).

 # Debug #
 You can build the test executable (for debugging with gdb, for example) with go test -c

 You can build a tracing version with the "trace" build tag (go build -tags=trace) that will print out everything before calling OCI C functions.